anrayliu/pyvidplayer2/README.md

 - Webcam feed
 - Stream videos from Youtube
 - Grab subtitles from Youtube, including automatic generation and translation
-- Play videos from memory
+- Play videos as byte objects
 - Specify which audio devices to use
 - Frame-by-frame iteration
+- Choose audio different audio tracks

 # Installation